ejmadkins/anthos-config-management-demo/README.md

 python acm-setup/acm_cluster_setup.py
 ```
 ## Kubernetes Objects on Multiple Clusters
+Verify that the objects configured in the git repo are deployed into the cluster.

 ## Cluster Selectors
 Check out the labels attached to clusters and the ClusterSelector: